Praying Indian: Early history

+Slavery

+Indigenous peoples of the Americas including Praying Indians were trafficked through Atlantic trade routes.
+The 1677 work The Doings and Sufferings of the Christian Indians, for example, documents Indian prisoners of war in New England (who were not, in fact, opposing combatants, but Praying Indians) being enslaved and sent to the West Indies.

 Praying Indians of Dedham

-In the mid-17th century Reverend John Eliot and a group of praying Indians from Dedham, Massachusetts won a lengthy court battle and were awarded the title to the 2,000 acre of land in the town that is now known as Natick.
+In the mid-17th century, John Eliot and a group of praying Indians from Dedham, Massachusetts, won a lengthy court battle and were awarded the title to the 2,000 acre of land in the town that is now known as Natick.

 The dispute, which lasted from 1651 to 1665 and flared up again sporadically in the years afterward, centered on the Indians' use of a tract of land along the Charles River.
 They claimed to have an agreement to use the land for farming with the Town Fathers, but Dedham officials objected to them.

 Eliot had converted many of the native people in the area to Christianity and taught them how to live a stable agrarian life.
 He converted so many that the group needed a large portion of land on which to grow their own crops.
 The law was on the side of the town, Elliot made a moral argument that the group had a need for land of their own.

 The case eventually went before the General Court, which granted the land in question to the Indians and, in compensation for the land lost, gave another piece of land in what is today Deerfield, Massachusetts, to the Dedham settlers.
-The town's actions in the case were characterized by "deceptions, retaliations, and lasting bitterness" and harassed its native neighbors with petty accusations even after the matter had been settled.
+The town's actions in the case were characterized by "deceptions, retaliations, and lasting bitterness" and harassed its Native neighbors with petty accusations even after the matter had been settled.